-The lawsuit alleges that Chase provided over a million consumers with loans promising a fixed, low interest rate with a 2% monthly minimum payment to apply "until the balance is paid in full."
-The lawsuit alleges that in November 2008 and June 2009, Chase unilaterally changed the terms of the loans by increasing the monthly minimum payment from 2% of the loan balance to 5% of the loan balance, more than doubling customers' monthly payments.
+On November 19, 2012, U.S. District Judge Maxine M. Chesney granted final approval of a nationwide, $100 million settlement with JPMorgan Chase & Co, on behalf of over a million customers who had loans with Chase promising a fixed, low-interest rate with a 2% monthly minimum payment to apply "until the balance is paid in full."
+According to the lawsuit, in November 2008 and June 2009, Chase unilaterally changed the terms of the loans by increasing the monthly minimum payment from 2% of the loan balance to 5% of the loan balance, more than doubling customers' monthly payments.

-On November 19, 2012, U.S. District Judge Maxine M. Chesney granted final approval of a nationwide, $100 million settlement with JPMorgan Chase & Co.
-“We’re pleased with the Court’s decision,” stated Girard Gibbs partner Eric Gibbs.
-“The settlement is the result of a hard fought, difficult case for the plaintiffs, and we applaud Chase for stepping up and getting something meaningful done.”
+“We’re pleased with the Court’s decision,” stated Gibbs Law Group founder Eric Gibbs.
+“The settlement is the result of a hard-fought, difficult case for the plaintiffs, and we applaud Chase for stepping up and getting something meaningful done.”

 Contact us for a free consultation

 For more information about the Chase Minimum Payment class action lawsuit, fill out the form on the right or call toll-free (800) 254-9493.